gaoalexander/web-search-engine/README.md

 # Query Processing
 The user enters a string query (simply a string that will contain any combination of characters, number of terms, etc).
 This raw query needs to be processed and parsed into terms, which are what will actually be used to query the index and ultimately return pages as search results.

 Any non-alphanumeric characters will be discarded.
 Terms are delimited by the SPACE (‘ ’) character.
 Each individual term-string is then converted to all lowercase characters.
 The term is then cross-referenced against a list of common stop words that should be excluded.
 Assuming it is not a stop word, it is then added to a SET of terms which represents the current query.
 The set data structure is used here as a simple way to avoid duplicate search terms in the query.

-The command line interface reads as follows, and illustrates the end result of parsing:
-Loading Term Lists into Memory
+# Loading Term Lists into Memory
 Now that we have parsed the query into a list of terms, we will need to find the location and length of each term in the Inverted Index (located on disk, too large to load at once into main memory).
 We do this by looking each term up in the Lexicon (which is loaded into main memory in a D.I.M.D.S.).

 From the Inverted Index, we read in each term’s Document ID list and corresponding Term Frequency list.

 # Finding Common Documents Using NextGEQ Algorithm
 Once we have loaded each terms Document ID and Frequency lists into memory, we use a NextGEQ algorithm to find the intersection of documents across all terms.
 In this implementation, the user is given the option between conjunctive and disjunctive querying.
-Conjunctive Querying: Any result candidates must contain ALL of the valid query terms.
-My implementation of this algorithm works in the following way:

 Implementation of NextGEQ function:
 In pseudocode terms:
  • Initialize docID to 0
   • while (docID < largest docID across all of the query terms)...
-• docID = Next Greater or Equal (nextGEQ) to current docID, in term #0 docID list • For (all additional terms)...
+   • docID = Next Greater or Equal (nextGEQ) to current docID, in term #0 docID list
+   • For (all additional terms)...
     • If (they all contain the same docID):
-• Get each Term Frequency and # Documents containing each term • Calculate Page BM25 score and add to MAX HEAP
+     • Get each Term Frequency and # Documents containing each term
+     • Calculate Page BM25 score and add to MAX HEAP
-• If (the searched-for docID is higher than the max in any list, stop looking) • Else (set current docID to the next highest docID and start from the top)
+    • If (the searched-for docID is higher than the max in any list, stop looking)
+    • Else (set current docID to the next highest docID and start from the top)

  Disjunctive Querying: Any result candidates must contain at least one of the query terms.
-The algorithm is as follows:
 In pseudocode terms:
  • For each term:
-• Calculate the BM25 Score for all documents containing that term • Add Document to Max Heap
+  • Calculate the BM25 Score for all documents containing that term
+  • Add Document to Max Heap
  • Return top 10 results from heap

 # Calculating BM25 Score
-The BM25 Score is calculated according to the following formula:
+The BM25 Score is calculated according to the BM25 formula, where:
-(Credit: Search Engines, Lecture 4 Slides, Prof. Torsten Suel, NYU Fall 2019) N - total number of documents contained in the index. ft - number of documents containing term t.
+N - total number of documents contained in the index. ft - number of documents containing term t.
 This is easily obtained by the length of the in-memory term docID list. fd,t - frequency of term in document d.
 Obtained by the length of the in-memory term frequency list. d - length of document.
 This is obtained from the in-memory page length table. davg - average document length.
-This is calculated dynamically upon loading the page-length table into memory. k1 = 1.2, b = 0.75 - these are the suggested values for the regularization parameters, provided in lecture 4 notes.
+This is calculated dynamically upon loading the page-length table into memory. k1 = 1.2, b = 0.75

 # Generating/Rating Snippets
 The program returns the top n results, obtained by reading from the top of the max heap of result candidates.
 A snippet is then generated for each of these top results.
 The algorithm for generating snippets is designed in the following way: